 Repeat the preceding steps to create VBR2 for Express Connect circuit 2 and configure a route on VBR2 that points to the on-premises data center.

-Step 2: Connect the VPC and VBRs to the transit router
+Step 2: Connect the VPC and VBR instances

-In the transit router in the China (Shanghai) region, create connections for the VBRs and the VPC.
-This enables private communication between the on-premises data center and the VPC.
+In the transit router in the China (Shanghai) region, create a VBR connection for each Express Connect circuit and a VPC connection for the VPC.
+This establishes private communication between the on-premises data center and the VPC.

 This topic describes only the key parameters.
 For more information, see Network instance connections.